-- i) A candidate shall be declared to have passed in individual theory/ drawing/ design course if he secures a minimum of 40% aggregate marks (internal & semester end examination marks put together), subject to securing a minimum of 35% marks in the semester end examination. - ii) A candidate shall be declared to have passed in individual laboratory/ project course if he secures a minimum of 50% aggregate marks (internal & semester end examination marks put together), subject to securing a minimum of 40% marks in the semester end examination. - iii) The candidate shall be declared to have passed in self study course seminar / industrial / practical training / advanced employability skills course if he secures 50% marks. - iv) On passing a course of a program, the student shall earn the credits as asigned to that course.
+- i) A candidate shall be declared to have passed in individual theory/ drawing/ design course if he secures a minimum of 40% aggregate marks (internal & semester end examination marks put together), subject to securing a minimum of 35% marks in the semester end examination. - ii) A candidate shall be declared to have passed in individual laboratory/ project course if he secures a minimum of 50% aggregate marks (internal & semester end examination marks put together), subject to securing a minimum of 40% marks in the semester end examination. - iii) The candidate shall be declared to have passed in Employability Skills / Industrial / Practical Training / Mini Project / Porject Work if he secures 50% marks. - iv) On passing a course of a program, the student shall earn the credits as asigned to that course.